 Who orders cyclosporine tests?

-Cyclosporine will usually be monitored by health practitioners who have specific knowledge of the condition or disease for which the drug is prescribed.
+Cyclosporine will usually be monitored by healthcare practitioners who have specific knowledge of the condition or disease for which the drug is prescribed.
 They tend to be very familiar with cyclosporine and its use in therapy, and they understand the importance of monitoring the drug.
-They may include your surgeon or your doctor treating you for your arthritis or psoriasis.
+They may include your surgeon or doctor treating you for your arthritis or psoriasis.